rainyskye/spotify-ignotes/README.md

 ### Warning

-If your computer explodes, steals your wife, replaces you in your job, or any other detrimental occours, it is not the responsibility of me or spotify-ignotes.
+If your computer explodes, steals your wife, replaces you in your job, or any other detrimental event occours, it is not the responsibility of me or spotify-ignotes.

 ---